Chris Gladwin (engineer): Entrepreneurship

 Gladwin started his career as emerging technologies manager at Martin Marietta, a defense contractor which in 1995 merged with Lockheed Corporation.
 He later created the first "workgroup storage server" while working for Zenith Data Systems.
 In June 1996, Gladwin founded Cruise Technologies, a developer and maker of wireless tablet computers.
 The company was later acquired by NEC Corporation of America.
 MusicNow, (formerly FullAudio), founded in 1999, was among the first internet music firms to launch a music subscription business with both composition and recording licenses from major music labels including EMI, Sony/BMG, Universal Music Group, and the Warner Music Group.
 The company reached 100,000 customers before being sold to Circuit City.
 Details of the sale were not disclosed.

 In 2016, Gladwin and Jeremie Bacon co-founded The Forge: Lemont Quarries, a 300-acre outdoor adventure park located 22 miles from Chicago.
 A number of sources describe the park as "the largest in North America with hundreds of possible routes".
-The park was set to open May 25, 2020 but the plans were postponed to a later date due to the coronavirus quarantine restrictions.
+The park opened on July 17, 2020 in the midst of the coronavirus quarantine.